-This recipe started as an update to Mango Yogurt Mousse, a recipe from way back in 2013 that I still make often, but became something totally different.
-Mango Yogurt Mousse is light and fluffy, but this is a creamier, smoother twist.
+This dessert started out as an update to my Mango Yogurt Mousse, a recipe from way back in 2013 that I still make often.
+However, in the process, it became something totally different yet equally delicious.
+Mango mousse is light and fluffy, but this pudding is creamier and smoother for a bit of a twist.

 Ingredients

-- Unflavored Gelatin - This is the plain gelatin that is often sold in the baking aisle and comes in small boxes with ¼-oz envelopes of gelatin inside.
+- Unflavored Gelatin – This is the plain gelatin powder that is often sold in the baking aisle and comes in small boxes with ¼-ounce envelopes of gelatin inside.

-- Mango Cubes - I have a strong preference for using frozen mango cubes in this dessert because they are so easy to use and are often picked and frozen at peak ripeness so the mangos are nice and sweet.
+- Mango Cubes – I have a strong preference for using frozen mango cubes in this dessert because they are so easy to use and ripe mangoes are picked and frozen at their peak.
+As a result, the mango flavor is much stronger, making the pudding nice and sweet.
 If using fresh mangos, just be sure to weigh the flesh after you’ve removed and discarded the peel and seeds.

 - Sugar - Most of the sweetness in the dish comes from mangos, but adding some extra sugar helps to balance out any mangos that might not be super ripe and sweet.